prebid/Prebid.js/modules/dailymotionBidAdapter.md

 To use the adapter with any non-test request, you first need to ask an API key from Dailymotion.
 Please contact us through **DailymotionPrebid.js@dailymotion.com**.

-You will then be able to use it within the `config` before making a bid request.
+You will then be able to use it within the bid parameters before making a bid request.

 This API key will ensure proper identification of your inventory and allow you to get real bids.